replicatedhq/replicated-docs/docs/intro-replicated.md

 ### Admin Console

-The Replicated admin console is a graphical user interface (GUI) for KOTS.
-The admin console includes built-in functionality that allows users to install, manage, update, configure, monitor, backup and restore, and troubleshoot their application instance.
+The Replicated admin console is a graphical user interface (GUI) for interacting with KOTS.
+The admin console includes built-in functionality that allows users to install, manage, update, configure, monitor, backup and restore, and troubleshoot their application instances.

 ![Admin Console Dashboard](/images/guides/kots/application.png)

 ### kots CLI

-Users can run commands with the kots command-line interface (CLI) to install and manage their application instance programmatically.
-The kots CLI interacts with KOTS and provides an alternative to using the admin console.
+The the kots command-line interface (CLI) is a kubectl plugin.
+Users can run commands with the kots CLI to install and manage their application instances with KOTS programmatically.
 For more information, see [Installing the kots CLI](/reference/kots-cli-getting-started).

 ## kURL

-Replicated kURL allows application vendors to create a custom Kubernetes distribution to share with their users.
-Vendors can share their kURL distribution with users as a URL for installation in online environments, or as a downloadable package for installation in air gapped environments.

-kURL has a built-in integration with KOTS through its KOTS add-on.
+Replicated kURL allows software vendors to create a custom Kubernetes distributions to share with their users for installation in online or air gapped environments. kURL has a built-in integration with KOTS through its KOTS add-on.
 With this integration, users can run a kURL installation script in their virtual machine (VM) or bare metal server that creates a cluster and then automatically installs KOTS in the cluster.
 Clusters created by kURL are called _embedded clusters_.

-For information about how to install applications on embedded clusters, see [Installing with kURL](/enterprise/installing-embedded-cluster).
+For information about how to install applications in embedded clusters, see [Installing with kURL](/enterprise/installing-embedded-cluster).
 For information about how to create a specification for kURL, see [Creating a Kubernetes Installer](/vendor/packaging-embedded-kubernetes).

 kURL is an open source project that is maintained by Replicated.
 For more information, see the [kURL repository](https://github.com/replicatedhq/kURL) in GitHub and the [kURL documentation](https://kurl.sh).